Purulia district: Economy

 The economy of the Purulia district is mainly driven by the industrial & Agricultural sector and tourism.
 Among these, the industrial sector is the backbone of the economy of the district.

 From 2001, with the new industrial policies of government of West Bengal, this district has attracted investments in steel, cement and power sectors.
 The district has large scale industries like Santaldih Thermal Power Station at Santaldih, Pumped Storage Project at Baghmundi, ACC Damodar Cement Factory at Madhukunda.
 The Purulia Pumped Storage Project of West Bengal State Electricity Distribution Company Ltd. consists of 4 units with a capacity of 224 MW each, which generates 900 MW of electricity.
 DVC is involved with a thermal power plant in Raghunathpur sub division with a capacity of 2400 MW.
 It has investments in steel and cement sectors.
 The manufacturing sector specially the sponge iron sector got an investment of 306.17 crores, which is comparable to the economically developed districts of West Bengal.

 Among small scale industries, the lac industry and sericulture industry is another major source of income of this district.
 Purulia produces 90% of the lac produced in West Bengal.
 Lac is cultivated in all the blocks of Purulia and about 70,000 people are associated with this industry.
 Sericulture industry is supported by the ample amount of caterpillar larvae as raw materials.

 Tourism is another source of income for this district.
-Forests, Hillocks, Rivulets, Streams, Wild Life, Flora & Fauna has tremendous scope to be explored by the tourist.
-The prominent of the district like Ajodhya Hills, Matha, Murguma Dam and Kuilapal Forests, Jaychandi Pahar, Panchakote Raj, Duarsini Hills and Forests attract quite a good number of visitors to Purulia every year.
+Forests, hillocks, rivulets, streams, wildlife, flora, and fauna provide opportunities for tourism.
+Locations in the district such as Ajodhya Hills, Matha, Murguma Dam, Kuilapal Forests, Jaychandi Pahar, Panchakote Raj, and Duarsini Hills and Forests attract visitors to Purulia every year.

 Due to the rough weather and soil, purulia lags behind in agricultural arena from the other districts of West Bengal.
 However cultivation of silk and lac are the main agricultural products.

 In 2006 the Ministry of Panchayati Raj named Purulia one of the country's 250 most backward districts (out of a total of 640).
 It is one of the eleven districts in West Bengal that has received funds from the Backward Regions Grant Fund programme (BRGF).